-I see the Dave Sifray and the Technorati crew are now linking up with CNN and planning a politics page, but they haven’t released it yet so I’m not sure precisely what it will contain.
+I see the Dave Sifray and the Technorati crew are now up with CNN and planning a politics page, but they haven’t released it yet so I’m not sure precisely what it will contain.

 And yes, I’m considering what I might be able to do to provide such a portal, if nobody else is stepping up to the plate.
 Feedback is welcome as to whether this would be useful.

 So help me think through this.
-Sandy Berger has been under investigation since October of last year, and it appears he knew about it.
+Sandy Berger has been investigation since October of last year, and it appears he knew about it.
 He’s acting as an advisor to the Kerry campaign.
 Choose the option that most likely describes reality:

 A) Berger told the Kerry campaign he was under investigation, and the campaign saw no reason to worry about it and distance Kerry from Berger.
 Conclusion: the Kerry campaign is run by idiots.